List of tallest buildings in Melbourne

-Historically, Melbourne has represented several "firsts" and been the holder of various records, both in Australia and internationally.
-The city is notable for being one of the first cities in the world to build numerous tall office buildings, alongside New York City and Chicago in the United States, though Melbourne's first skyscraper boom was very short lived, 1888–1892.
-Melbourne was the location for Australia's first high–rise, the APA Building, constructed during this boom in 1889.
-Melbourne was also the location for the first modern post World War II high-rise in Australia, ICI House built in 1958.
-From 1986 to 2005, Melbourne's held the title of tallest building in Australia, with the Rialto Towers (1986–1991), 101 Collins Street (1991), and 120 Collins Street (1991–2005).
-Since 2006, the city has been home to the second-tallest building in the country, the Eureka Tower (2006–2020) and Australia 108 (2020–present); surpassed only by the Gold Coast's Q1, both the Eureka Tower, and later Australia 108, have maintained the title of tallest building in Australia to roof.
+Historically, Melbourne has been associated with several architectural milestones and building height records in Australia.
+During a brief skyscraper boom from 1888 to 1892, the city was one of the first in the world to build numerous tall office buildings, alongside New York City and Chicago in the United States.
+This period produced the APA Building (1889), which was among Australia's first high-rise and its tallest at the time.

+Melbourne later played an important role in post-war high-rise development with the construction of ICI House (Orica House) in 1958, widely regarded as Australia's first modern skyscraper.
+From 1986 to 2005, the city hosted Australia's tallest buildings in succession: the Rialto Towers (1986–1991), 101 Collins Street (1991) and 120 Collins Street (1991–2005).
+Since 2006, Melbourne has been the location of the second-tallest buildings in the country – Eureka Tower (2006–2020) and Australia 108 (2020–present).
+Each skyscraper was, at one time, the tallest building in Australia by roof height, surpassed in overall height only by Q1 on the Gold Coast.